1992

 Flood and Martin to get on and knock the album into shape."[30]

-in this time and that they often had some "hotelbar-gigs" with Alan playing
+Martin went well in this period, and that they often had some "hotel bar gigs"

-the piano and Martin singing.
-This is, however, nothing special, although
+with Alan playing the piano and Martin singing.
+The latter was, however, nothing special.

 Alan: "We had hundreds of imprompu sessions around bar-room pianos